cbaggers/cbaggers.github.com/_posts/2014-12-03-soon-there-will-be-a-new-stage.md

 Ugh...even writing it down feels wrong.
 Nah, scrap this idea.
 I think the declare style is growing on me but I will need to give this some time.
 I'd appreciate any ideas on this one.

 Ciao

+p.s.
+But wait, one other advantage of declare form, it allows us to have default values for uniforms args.
+Hmm, this quite possibly means more state changes, as every unspecified uniform must take the defaut value, whereas currently uniforms are memoized.
+Ok so bad idea.
+I should probably have the concept of sane defaults though.
+I should move this to a new post :)